anshulruhil02/Dynamic-Programming-Credit-Rewards/README.md

 ## Project Overview
-This project is a SwiftUI application that calculates credit card rewards based on user transactions.
+This project is a SwiftUI application that calculates the maximum credit card rewards possible based on user transactions.
 The application allows users to input transactions, view total reward points, and see a list of all transactions.